 - 1 shallot, minced

 - 1 tablespoon pure maple syrup

 - 1 1/2 teaspoons smoked sweet or hot paprika

 - 1/2 teaspoon smoked salt or regular salt

 Preheat a large skillet over medium-high heat, then pour in the olive oil and tilt the pan to coat the bottom with oil.
-Add the chickpeas and fry for about 6 minutes, or until golden.
-Whisk together the tamari, tomato paste, maple syrup, and liquid smoke.
-Pour over the chickpeas, reduce the heat to low, and simmer for 4 minutes, stirring occasionally.
-Turn off the heat and cover to keep warm.
+Add chickpeas and fry for about 6 minutes, or until golden.
+Whisk together tamari, tomato paste, maple syrup, and liquid smoke.
+Pour over chickpeas, reduce heat to low, and simmer for 4 minutes, stirring occasionally.
+Turn off heat and cover to keep warm.

-Meanwhile, tear the greens into bite-size pieces, wash, and spin dry.
-Transfer to a large salad bowl and add the onion, tomatoes, avocado, and carrot.
-Whisk together all of the dressing ingredients and pour over the salad.
-Toss the vegetables to coat with dressing and divide the salad among serving bowls.
+Meanwhile, tear greens into bite-size pieces, wash, and spin dry.
+Transfer to a large salad bowl and add onion, tomatoes, avocado, and carrot.
+Whisk together all of dressing ingredients and pour over salad.
+Toss vegetables to coat with dressing and divide salad among serving bowls.

-Sprinkle nutritional yeast over the warm chickpeas and stir to coat.
-Top the salad with hot chickpeas and a twist of freshly ground black pepper to taste, and serve it up!
+Sprinkle nutritional yeast over warm chickpeas and stir to coat.
+Top salad with hot chickpeas and a twist of freshly ground black pepper to taste, and serve it up!